 This year, our popular summer music series, Twilight Tuesdays, attracted an audience of more than 500, a 25 percent increase over the prior year.
 The program also introduced the NMS community to new musical genres to “test market” for future programming.

 NMS regularly collaborates with a number of organizations in designing and implementing new programming targeted at students with specific special physical and/or learning needs.
-Programs have included Dancing with Parkinson's, a program developed from the Mark Morris Dance for PD concept in partnership with the American Parkinson's Disease Association of Connecticut and the Yale Community and Beyond's Parkinson's Support Group.
-Other collaborations include Noteable Women/Men (with Chapel Haven), the Yale Child Study Center for children with autism and other behavioral challenges.
+Programs have included Dancing with Parkinson's, a program developed from the Mark Morris Dance for PD concept in partnership with the American Parkinson's Disease Association of Connecticut and the Connecticut Parkinson's Working Group.
+Other collaborations take place with Chapel Haven and the Yale Child Study Center for children with autism and other behavioral challenges.
 Music and movement have been show to promote healing, improve mental and physical well being and enhance the quality of life for those dealing with ailments or disabilities.
 Here at NMS, we are continuing to expand our programming to include new music and dance applications and are grateful to the support and collaboration of so many of our partners and affiliates.

 The best short-term metrics are the individual reports of participants in the programs and their repeated re-enrollment in the courses.
 A dramatic example is the group of students from our Vintage Voices program, a singing and modern dance program for seniors established under a grant from the Creative Aging Initiative, who when threatened with the discontinuation of the program at the end of the funding cycle collectively came together to independently write a letter and petition for additional funding from a corporate sponsor that ultimately saved the program.